PayButton/paybutton-server/README.md

 type: string
 default: "https://chronik.fabien.cash"
 ```
 > URL for the Chronik client to connect to.
+Providing an array of URLs is supported.

 #### priceAPIURL